0xPolygon/polygon-docs/docs/tools/oracles/pyth.md

 ## Other

-The Pyth Network provides additional tools to developers like this [TradingView Integration](https://docs.pyth.network/guides/how-to-create-tradingview-charts) or the [Gelato Web3 Functions](https://docs.pyth.network/guides/how-to-schedule-price-updates-with-gelato).
+The Pyth network provides additional tools to developers, such as [TradingView Integration](https://docs.pyth.network/guides/how-to-create-tradingview-charts), or the [Gelato web3 functions](https://docs.pyth.network/guides/how-to-schedule-price-updates-with-gelato).

 If you have any questions or issues, you can contact us on the following platforms: [Telegram](https://t.me/Pyth_Network), [Discord](https://discord.gg/invite/PythNetwork), [Website](https://pyth.network/contact).